-Although all attempts will be made to use the SST process (see above) to address individual student needs, there are cases when the interventions implemented are not sufficient.
-In those cases the student may be referred for an evaluation to assess their skills and present levels of functioning and to better determine the nature of their difficulties.
+Although all attempts will be made to use a multitiered system of support to address individual student needs, there are cases when the interventions implemented are not sufficient.
+In those cases, the student may be referred for an evaluation to assess their skills and present levels of functioning and to better determine the nature of their difficulties.